nirlipo/Width-Based-Planning-Resources/README.md

+Planning searches for solutions through a general measure of state novelty.
+When the dynamics of the problem are given through simulator engines such as the Atari games (ALE), GVGAI, or complex robotic and UaV flight simulators, novelty exploration yields state-of-the-art performance compared to known alternatives such as MCTS.
+Novelty exploration can be combined as well with the exploitation of goal-based heuristics within a general Best First Width Search.
+BFWS can solve efficiently classical planning problems even when the action model is hidden, opening exciting opportunities to model beyond declarative action representations.

 # Papers:
 - [ICAPS Best dissertation Award 2013](http://www.icaps-conference.org/index.php/Main/Awards) and [PhD.
 Thesis](https://people.eng.unimelb.edu.au/nlipovetzky/papers/aiaccess_nirlipo.pdf)
 - Classical Width Definition, Iterative Width (IW) and Serialized IW (SIW) algorithms - [ECAI12](http://people.eng.unimelb.edu.au/nlipovetzky/papers/classical-width-ecai12.pdf)